sadmanca/aps105/lectures/lec_notes.md

 // it is also good practice to reassign a freed pointer to 'NULL' to avoid nondeterministic run-time errors in the case the freed pointer is dereferenced a = NULL;
 ```

+When allocated memory is forgotten to be unallocated, **memory leaks** occur.

 <hr style="border:4px solid #FFFF; margin: 30px 0 30px 0; "> </hr>